 - Daphne T. Hsu, MD: Professor of Pediatrics, Albert Einstein College of Medicine, Division Chief, Pediatric Cardiology and Co-Director, Pediatric Heart Center at the Children´s Hospital at the Montefiore Medical Center, New York, USA.
 Dr. Hsu is a leading global expert in children´s heart failure and heart transplantation, and led the prospective multicentre study on enalapril in children with single ventricle physiology.
 She serves on the board of the Pediatric Cardiomyopathy Registry, the Adult Congenital Heart Disease Committee of the American Heart Association, and the Sub Board of Pediatric Cardiology of the American Board of Pediatrics.

-- Imti Choonara, MD: Professor of Child Health, Faculty of Medicine and Health Sciences, The University of Nottingham, UK.
+- Imti Choonara, MD: Emeritus Professor of Child Health, Faculty of Medicine and Health Sciences, The University of Nottingham, UK.
 Dr. Choonara is a leading paediatric clinical pharmacologist and was the founding Editor of ‘Paediatric and Perinatal Drug Therapy’, which is now the Drug Therapy section in the journal ‘Archives of Disease in Childhood’.
 His research interests include drug toxicity, clinical trials, and epidemiology of the use of medicines.
 He is currently Chair of the NIHR HTA Pharmaceutical Panel responsible for commissioning research on clinical trials of medicines in adults and children in the UK.

 - Bernd Meibohm, PhD, FCP: Professor of Pharmaceutical Sciences and Associate Dean for Research and Graduate Programs, College of Pharmacy, The University of Tennessee Health Science Center, Memphis, TN, USA.
 Dr. Meibohm is an expert in modelling and simulation in adult and paediatric drug development and therapy, and is a Fellow of the American Association of Pharmaceutical Scientists (AAPS) and the American College of Clinical Pharmacology (ACCP).
 He is a member of the editorial boards of The AAPS Journal (Associate Editor), the Journal of Pediatric Pharmacology and Therapeutics, Les Annales Pharmaceutiques Françaises, and Die Pharmazie.

-- Anne Juppo, PhD: Professor of Industrial Technology and Vice Dean of the Faculty of Pharmacy at the University of Helsinki, Finland.
+- Anne Juppo, PhD: Professor of Industrial Technology at the Faculty of Pharmacy at the University of Helsinki, Finland.
 Dr. Juppo is an expert in Pharmaceutical Technology, with experience both in academia and industry.
 She has held scientific positions at Orion and AstraZeneca R&D before moving to the Division of Pharmaceutical Technology at the University of Helsinki in 2006.
 She is one of the leading experts in the pharmaceutical development of paediatric medicines and also veterinary medicines.
 Her broad expertise in academia and pharmaceutical industry comprises all types of solid dosage forms, including granules, pellets, tablets, capsules and also minitablets.

 Data and Safety Monitoring Board (DSMB)